 This Program is centered on the following core components to enrich a practitioner’s experiential container in Dharma practice:

 As a part of the PIR program, it is suggested that a practitioner lead or attend five community practices per week, two to three morning pujas per month, and Tsog every Wednesday evening.
-Our weekly Tsogs (tantric feasts) are a time when the whole community comes together to practice, make offerings, and enjoy each other’s company during the fall/ winter/early spring months.
+Our weekly Tsogs (tantric feast offerings) are a time when the whole community comes together to practice, make offerings, and enjoy each other’s company during the fall/winter/early spring months.
 Upon applying, a practitioner will be asked to submit a daily practice schedule to be followed for the program duration.
-We expect that each practitioner will be engaging in solo and group practice at a minimum of three times per day.

-Undertaking a personal retreat is a serious and life-transforming experience and designed for the serious practitioner.
-Participation in Tara Mandala’s lineage programs for several years or more also qualifies.
-Participants of this program need to have a well developed vajrayana practice of at least 5 years before applying.
+Participants of this program need to have a well-developed Vajrayana practice of at least 5 years before applying.
 Participation in Tara Mandala’s lineage programs for several years or more fulfills this requirement.
 Most importantly, each participant must have the guidance of a spiritual teacher or mentor who advises and provides support on setting goals for the practitioner’s personal practice time.
-Spiritual support from Tara Mandala’s teachers is also available if desired.
+Tulku Ösel Dorje will be available as Resident Lama to support program participants with occasional meetings or teachings.
 As part of the application, references from spiritual teachers and peers will be requested to ensure the participant’s preparedness to undertake intensive personal practice as well as participate in group practice.

 While living at Tara Mandala as a PIR, you will have access to the full library, which includes hundreds of titles on Buddhism and teaching videos on ritual arts.
 An orientation to the library will be provided and you are encouraged to utilize it for self-study during your stay.
 You will also have access to our resident library of videos and instruction guides and other reading material.
 Free access to two of Tara Mandala’s self-paced online courses will also be provided.
 Please note Wifi access at Tara Mandala is available only in the Temple and the Community Building.